Tag: Leon Fluffy Crawley

 – that faint headline reads Town Cricket –

 Fluffy Crawley wrote an article on Town Cricket, asking for players to join him in strengthening a sport which had been waning and was now being rebuilt.
 Forthcoming matches were against Old Scholars (Bethlehem?) and Frankfort.
-He also gave a report on a drawn match against Bethlehem Defence in which they scored 95; We managed to drag out our innings for two hours, forcing a draw; De Wet scored 25, Fluffy scored 14 and Dave Davies hung in to score 5 and achieve the draw.
+He also gave a report on a drawn match against Bethlehem Defence in which they scored 95; We managed to drag out our innings for two hours, forcing a draw; De Wet Ras scored 25, Fluffy scored 14 and Dave Davies hung in to score 5 and achieve the draw.
 Our best bowler was De Wet, 6 for 25!
-Fluffy never gave up on cricket – he remained involved with Free State cricket for decades!
+Fluffy never gave up on cricket – he remained involved with Free State cricket for decades – as a batsman, then an administrator!

 Tuffy Joubert was the swimming reporter, announcing the team going to Mazelspoort.
 Boys: Leon Blignaut, J Nel, Steve de Villiers and himself; Girls: Sonja du Plessis, Sheila Swanepoel, Jenny de Villiers, Marita Badenhorst, R vd Merwe (?
 Ilse?), J Eksteen and L Ros(?Lulu Ras?).
 Sonja duP was chosen for the OFS team and went on to win bronze in the 100m freestyle girls under fourteen at a national gala.